davidrthorn/cross_reference/manual_tests.md

 * [x] Custom categories do have delete option
 * [x] All categories have add option
 * [x] Category names match displayed data
-* [ ] Options are ordered alphabetically, even when custom is added
+* [x] Options are ordered alphabetically on reopen config, even when custom is added

 ## Style panels

-* [ ] Values reset when switching categories
+* [x] Values reset when switching categories

 ### Lab